 This sausage is country style, like the Hmong, who are farmers by nature.
 You want a coarse grind — not the superfine grind you need to make a good Vietnamese sausage.

 As for ingredients, the dominant flavor besides the pork is ginger.
 Sheng Yang’s recipe calls for a full cup of minced ginger.
-I chose to cut that in half, but I grated the ginger instead.
+I chose to cut that down, but you could go with more.

-I also added chopped fresh cilantro and thai basil, because I really like fresh herbs in my fresh sausages.
-I am guess Sheng would not mind.
+I also added chopped fresh cilantro, because I really like fresh herbs in my fresh sausages.
+I am guessing Sheng would not mind.

 How to serve these links?
 On their own, with rice, in a stir fry, in a bowl of pho (one of the world’s greatest soups) or in a bahn mi sandwich (one of the world’s greatest sandwiches).